rsolovyeaws/beograd_struja/README.md

 # Future plans for the project
 ## High priority
-- Add address verifictaion for user's input (e.g. user enters "Zimun" -> System asks: "Did you mean 'Zemun' etc."
+- Add address verifictaion for user's input (e.g. user enters "Zimun" -> System asks: "Did you mean 'Zemun' etc.")
 - Notify users about planned power outages in their area 0/24/48/72/96 hours before the power outage
-- Expand notification system to other cities in Serbia (might be impossible... sinse Kikinda has nothing to parse)

 ## Moderate Priority
 - Provide users with statistics that shows how many times the power outage happened in their area/address/overall (need to modify db to store history)